Solidity: Multicall - Aggregate Multiple Contract Calls

 • Don't use third-party keyboard apps.

-• These apps will be able to access everything that you type: passwords, messages, search terms etc.
+• These apps will be able to access everything you type: passwords, messages, search terms, etc.

 • Restart your device regularly, ex: once a week.

-• Rapidly press the side button 5 times to enter Emergency SOS mode.
+• Rapidly press the side button 5 times to enter Emergency SOS mode when needed.

 • Under Emergency SOS mode, your passcode is required to re-enable Touch ID or Face ID.